nianiolang/nianiolang.github.io/json_ptd_validator.md

 title: Type System
 ---

-## json:ptd validator
+## json-ptd validator

-After reading this documentation, you will be able to start using the json:ptd validator library in your own projects.
+After reading this documentation, you will be able to start using the json-ptd validator library in your own projects.

-### What is json:ptd validator?
+### What is json-ptd validator?

-json:ptd validator is a JavaScript library that allows you to validate JSON using a defined type.\
+json-ptd validator is a JavaScript library that allows you to validate JSON using a defined type.\
 In other words, you are able to verify that the JSON structure and data types are exactly as you expect.

-### json:ptd example
+### json-ptd example

 Let's try to utilize the `invoice_type` as the example.
 Below is an example of an invoice defined using JSON.
 ```json